andersonaddo/amadiff/website/content/privacy-policy.md

 ---
 title: Privacy Policy
-url: /privacy-policy
-description: What BetterDiffs does with your data (TDLR - pretty much nothing)
+description: What Amadiff does with your data (TDLR - pretty much nothing)
+type: blog
+date: 2025-06-01
 ---

 *TLDR: I don't collect or store your Github repo source code.
 I use GCP for processing and PostHog for analytics.
 Contact me for any concerns, or make a Github issue.*

 # Privacy Policy

-This privacy policy applies to the BetterDiffs website and browser extension (hereby referred to as "Application") created by Anderson Addo (hereby referred to as "Service Provider").
+This privacy policy applies to the Amadiff website and browser extension (hereby referred to as "Application") created by Anderson Addo (hereby referred to as "Service Provider").
 This service is intended for use "AS IS".

----

 ## Information Collection and Use